duynguyen158/wann-nlp/wann_tool/README.md

 ## Evaluating WANNs (fine-tuned)
-Similar to single-weight configuration, but also add the `-f` argument to specify the path of JSON weight file.
+Similar to single-weight configuration, but remove `--sweep` and `-f` to specify the path of JSON weight file.